 (Disclosure: Some of the links below may be affiliate links)

 These days, most of your personal finances are probably online.
 You probably have access to your bank through an online banking platform.
 Also, you are likely to access your broker through your browser or your phone.
-If someone is getting access to your online personal finances, he can do a lot of harm!
+If someone gets access to your online personal finances, he can do much harm!

-Contrary to what a lot of people believe, anybody can be a target for hackers.
+Contrary to what many believe, anybody can be a target for hackers.
 You want to avoid being an easy target.
 Most hackers will stop early because they want to focus on easy targets.
 You are unlikely to be a target of a team of hackers ready to do everything to get to your online accounts.

 Now, I am not a security expert by any means.
 But I am a computer scientist, and I have had several security courses.
 This knowledge makes me more security-aware than most people.
 I want to share some simple tips that could significantly improve the security of your personal finances!

 In this article, you will find 12 Tips to Secure Your Online Personal Finances!
 If you follow them all, your online personal finances will be much more secure!